keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/components/metrics-operator/_index.md

    resource is found or modified, the controller checks whether the metric has been updated within the interval that is defined in the `spec.fetchintervalseconds` field.
-   * If not, it skips the reconcilliation process and queues the request for later.
+   * If not, it skips the reconciliation process and queues the request for later.

 1. The controller attempts to fetch the provider defined in the